Ranjus-git-tech/Excel-Projects-/README.md

 Present insights visually through charts

+7. Excel Data Analysis Project
+📌 Project Overview

+This project demonstrates how I processed and analyzed raw data from a .txt file using Microsoft Excel.
+The goal was to clean, transform, and visualize the data effectively while also creating a professional presentation of the findings.

+🛠️ Steps & Skills Used

+Data Import

+Imported data from a .txt file.

+Used delimiters to separate the data into proper rows and columns.

+Data Cleaning & Transformation

+Applied formulas for data manipulation:

+LEFT() → Extract characters from the left.

+RIGHT() → Extract characters from the right.

+MID() → Extract substrings from the middle.

+VLOOKUP() → Lookup values across tables.

+IF() → Apply logical conditions.

+CONCATENATE() → Merge multiple fields into one.

+Analysis & Visualization

+Built Pivot Tables to summarize the data.

+Created Charts for visualization:

+Scatter chart.

+Clustered column chart.

+Presentation

+Exported the Excel analysis to MS Word for documentation and presentation.

 🚀 Upcoming Projects

 More Excel-based projects are coming soon as I continue practicing and expanding my portfolio.